 City of Stirling Granny Flat Rules

-As with other areas in WA, the minimum lot size required for a granny flat in the City of Stirling is 450sqm.
-If your lot is less than 450sqm you may not be allowed to construct a granny flat.
+As with other areas in WA, the minimum lot size required for a granny flat in the City of Stirling once was 450sqm, and if your lot was less than 450sqm you may not have been allowed to construct a granny flat.
+However this will all change come mid-April 2024.

 You are limited to a maximum floor area of 70sqm.
 Setbacks are dependent on boundary wall length and height – see Table 2A and 2B of the R-Codes to determine setbacks.